InternetFreedomFoundation/archive/content/fund-iffs-strategic-litigation.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
 date = 2021-03-17T04:45:50Z
-description = ""
+description = ''
 draft = false
-slug = "fund-iffs-strategic-litigation"
+slug = 'fund-iffs-strategic-litigation'
 summary = "The Internet Freedom Foundation is hosting a fundraiser to grow the litigators network around digital rights in India.
-The aim of the fundraiser is to expand and extend IFF's strategic litigation resources and be able to provide legal assistance to groups requesting for specific help." title = "Fund IFF’s Strategic Litigation"
+The aim of the fundraiser is to expand and extend IFF's strategic litigation resources and be able to provide legal assistance to groups requesting for specific help." title = 'Fund IFF’s Strategic Litigation'

 +++